Esri/arcgis-pro-sdk-community-samples/CoreHost/ReadMe.md

 ArcGIS Pro SDK for .NET can be downloaded and installed using either one of the following options:

 * Download and install from within Visual Studio
-* Download from MyEsri.com
+* Download from MyEsri.com (Visual Studio 2013 only)

-Read the [Installing ArcGIS Pro SDK for .NET](https://github.com/Esri/arcgis-pro-sdk/wiki#installing-arcgis-pro-sdk-for-net) section below for more information.
+Read [Installing ArcGIS Pro SDK for .NET](https://github.com/Esri/arcgis-pro-sdk/wiki#installing-arcgis-pro-sdk-for-net) for more information.

 ## Issues